John Wolff's Web Museum

 problems that may result from errors or oversights in assembly:

-- A column usually works but sometimes locks, especially if operated
+- A column usually works but sometimes blocks, especially if operated

 slowly.
-This is usually due to friction or interference preventing one
+This is usually due to friction or interference preventing a

-or more keys from rising fully.
-The keys must rise right to the top of
+key from rising fully.
+The key must rise right to the top of its travel

-their travel in order to reset the trigger and release the pinion
+in order to reset the trigger and release the pinion ratchet

 - keypieces rubbing together, or holding the key too far to the left